smarr/ReBench/docs/config.md

 The `benchmark_suites` key is used to define collections of benchmarks.
 A suite is defined by its name, here `ExampleSuite`, and by:

-- a `gauge_adapter`, to interpret the output of the suite's benchmark harness;
+- a `gauge_adapter` to interpret the output of the suite's benchmark harness;
-- a `command`, which is given to a virtual machine for execution;
+- a `command` which is given to an executor for execution;
-- possibly `input_sizes`, to compare the behavior of benchmarks based on different parameters;
+- possibly `input_sizes` to compare the behavior of benchmarks based on different parameters;
-- and a list of `benchmarks`.
+- and a list of `benchmarks`

 The `command` uses Python format strings to compose the command line string.
 Since there are two benchmarks (`Bench1` and `Bench2`) and two input sizes (`2` and `10`), this configuration defines four different [runs](concepts.md#run), for which to record the data.

-**Virtual Machines.**
+**Executors.**
-The `virtual_machines` key defines the VMs to use for executing the runs defined by a benchmark suite.
-The `path` gives the relative or absolute path where to find the `binary`.
+The `executors` key defines the executors that will be used to execute the runs defined by a benchmark suite.
+The `path` gives the relative or absolute path where to find the `executable`.

 **Experiments.**
-The `experiments` then combine suites and VMs to executions.
+The `experiments` then combine suites and executors to executions.
-In this example the experiment is simply the name of the suite and the VM.
+In this example the experiment is simply a name for the suite and the executor.

 # Reference of the Configuration Format